Agrendalath/Keyword-Finder/README.md

 5. change line in Dockerfile from "8000:8000" to "80:80",

-6. change passwords in Dockerfile,
+6. change passwords in Dockerfile and keyword_finder/keyword_finder/settings.py,

 7. issue following commands:
 <pre>